 Understanding AI Chatbots

 An AI chatbot is a computer program that can simulate a conversation with humans through text or speech.
 The bot has to have a certain level of artificial intelligence to respond in a human-like manner.
-The primary purpose of a chatbot is to provide information, answer questions and perform transactions.
+They are commonly used in business to provide customer service, assist with tasks, and gather data.

 Why Chatbots are a Big Opportunity

-Chatbots are a significant opportunity for businesses because they allow companies to provide a better customer experience.
-Chatbots can automate many processes, which means your business can save time and money.
+Chatbots are a significant opportunity for businesses because they allow businesses to provide a better customer experience.
+By automating mundane queries Chatbots save time and free up human agents so that they can focus on more crucial tasks.
 You can also use chatbots to improve sales by presenting customers personalized offers based on their shopping history or preferences.

 Chatbots are everywhere, and they’re not just for customer service anymore.
 They can help you manage your schedule, send reminders about meetings, answer questions about your company’s products and services, and even help you with your marketing strategy.